-It may be difficult to admit, but relationships are not all rainbows and sunshine.
-We know there are fights and good and bad days, but when you are truly not happy in a relationship, can it be fixed?
+It may not be easy to admit, but relationships are not all rainbows and sunshine.
+We know there are fights and good and bad days, but can it be fixed when you are truly not happy in a relationship?
 Or should you move on?

-Some people would rather be unhappy in a relationship than happy single.
-Being alone just seems to be the worst thing to some.
+Some people would rather be unhappy in a relationship than be happy and single.
+Being alone seems to be the worst thing to some people.
 But in reality, being unhappy with someone is unfair to you and whoever you’re with.
 If you’re not happy, you’re not sharing your best self with them.

 If you are not happy in a relationship, you are not opening up, enjoying yourself, or giving.
-The relationship is there, but if you are not happy in it, why are you still in it?
+The relationship is there, but if you are not happy, why are you still in it?

 But consider outside forces.
-If you love this person and want to be happy in the relationship, you have to work on changing the thing that is making you unhappy.
+If you love this person and want to be happy in the relationship, you have to work on changing what makes you unhappy.

 No one should have to be in a relationship where they are unhappy.
 It not only leaves you feeling empty and unfulfilled by your relationship, but it also leaves you open to resenting your partner, even if it is not their fault.